 Combinations of the difficulty levels on each of the 3 metrics then give us the EASY/MEDIUM/HARD Keyword Difficulty.

-2. The Difficulty algorithm for keywords ranking outside of Top 100
+For keywords outside Top 100

 On the US/UK/RO markets